Concordance homomorphisms from knot Floer homology: Linear independence

 The computation was done in~\cite{Petkova} (see also~\cite{HomCables}); we recall here highlights for the reader's convenience.

-The diagram appearing in the statement of the lemma is a shorthand: actual operations are gotten by concatenating paths.
-For instance, concatenating the path from $A_{n-1}$ to $A_{n}$ with the path from $A_{n}$ to $X$ we obtain an operation
+The diagram appearing in the statement of the lemma is a shorthand: dashed arrows represent $m_1$ actions (labelled by their outputs in $\Field[U]$), and all other operations are obtained by concatenating undashed paths (labelled by elements in $\Alg$ or $\Alg\otimes \Alg$).
+If there is a sequence of (undashed) arrows connecting some generator $P$ to some generator $Q$, there is a corresponding algebra operation from $P$ to $Q$ whose sequence of input algebra elements is obtained from the sequences appearing on the edges by multiplying the last algebra element on some arrow with the first algebra element on the next arrow.
+For instance, concatenating the path from $A_{n-1}$ to $A_{n}$ (which is labelled $\rho_2\otimes \rho_1$) with the path from $A_{n}$ to $X$ (which is labelled by $\rho_2$) we obtain an operation

 After verifying Equation~\eqref{eq:CablingTypeA}, Equations~\eqref{eq:GradingX}, \eqref{eq:GradingAi}, and~\eqref{eq:GradingBi} follow from Equation~\eqref{eq:GradingTypeA}.

 The verification of the grading set follows immediately from Equations~\eqref{eq:GradingAi} and~\eqref{eq:GradingBi} for $i=1$, and the fact that $\lambda^{-1} \gr(A_1)= \gr(U)\gr B_1$. \end{proof}